SamMed05/sm_blog/_posts/2021-11-26-how-does-it-feels-like-to-be-ahead.markdown

 I decided that being a programmer was what I wanted for my future, and I immediately started to learn how to become it.

-YouTube was my main source of knowledge and I'm still using it a lot, especially because it's very rich in Computer science/ICT related educational content.
-It's a really (I mean, really!) good place for learning, and even if it's not the best tool for that, at least it's completely free and you can absorb new knowledge anytime/anywhere you want.
+YouTube was my main source of knowledge and I'm still using it a lot, especially because it turned out to be very rich in Computer science/ICT related educational content.
+It's a really (I mean, *really*!) great place for learning, and even if it's not the best tool for that, at least it's completely free and you can absorb new knowledge anytime/anywhere you want.

 Navigating on the Internet turned out to be another very useful way to collect knowledge, too.